 “A conversation can be so powerful in helping someone take that first step to getting the help they may need,” explains Jaan Madan, head of the client experience team at MHFA England.

 A conversation can be so powerful in helping someone take that first step to getting the help they may need

 Some say that mental health first aid should not be needed in the UK – that if NHS services were properly funded in the first place, then it would not be necessary.
 But, underfunded and overwhelmed by soaring demand, the reality is that public mental health services are struggling to provide care to those who need it.
-Although mental ill health accounts for 28 per cent of the overall disease burden in the UK, it receives just 13 per cent of NHS funding, according to The Centre for Mental Health.
+Although mental ill health accounts for 28 per cent of the overall disease burden in the UK, it receives just 13 per cent of NHS funding, according to 2018 data from the Centre for Mental Health.

 The concept of mental health first aid was first explored extensively in Australia in 2000.
 In 2007, mental health first aid training was launched under the Department of Health by the National Institute of Mental Health in England as part of a national approach to improving public mental health.
 Mental health first aid is now a global movement with programmes in at least 24 countries, including the US, where more than one million people have received training.

 Soli Lazarus, a mentor for parents of children with attention deficit hyperactivity disorder and autism, became a mental health first aider in July 2017, when she was working as a special educational needs coordinator at a UK primary school.
 “Mental health is very close to my heart,” she says.
 “If a child can feel good about themselves and have good, strong emotional health, then whatever difficulties they have, they will have that resilience to bounce back.”

 Among the first signs of mental ill health may be changes in the person’s behaviour.
 Here are some of the most common, according to Mental Health First Aid (MHFA) England.